Here are six ways you can boost employee engagement, productivity and improve employee retention.

 - Low employee engagement is costly for your business.
 It costs businesses $4,129 on average to hire new talent, and around $986 to onboard the new hire - this can be easily avoided by engaging your current employees.

 In order to be successful, it’s important that you get the best out of every employee and retain them.
 How can you do this?
-By committing to effective employee engagement strategies, wherever your teams are based.
+By committing to effective strategies, wherever your teams are based.

 Why make sure employees feel as valued as customers?